tests-always-included/wick/formulas/wick-base/README.md

     # Directory is automatically removed for you

-### wick-debug

-Logging function.
-Use this to log every action that formulas can take.

-    wick-debug MESSAGE

-* `MESSAGE`: The text to log.

-Example:

-    wick-debug "Installing the-software"
-    wick-package the-software

-### wick-error

-Logging function.
-Use this to log error messages right before you exit the program or return a failure.

-    wick-error MESSAGE

-* `MESSAGE`: The text to log.

-Example:

-    wick-error "Could not find some vital thing" exit 1

 ### wick-hash

 Return a hash for a file.
 The type of hash returned is based on what's available on the system.
 You can use this to see if files change their contents.